 Slate does a good job integrating images into their pop-ups.

-e-commerce homepage pop-ups Slate
+ecommerce homepage pop-ups Slate

 The imagery is so delicious, you might just want to sign up.
 Moreover, Slate uses exit intent pop-ups to avoid disturbing the customer until the moment they decide to leave.